-Bethan Harrhy, farmer’s wife, does her best to keep her family happy as prices rise and the weather worsens.
+Bethan Harrhy, farmer's wife, does her best to keep her family happy as prices rise and the weather worsens.
 Nye, her husband, is angry and worried.
 Alwyn, her brother, is injured and shaken by his experiences in the trenches.
-Her baby is teething and there’s another on the way.
-Surely having her brother’s best friend to stay, another face, another voice, another pair of hands, can only be a good thing?
-But when Joe arrives, Bethan is forced to confront ideas she had never even guessed at and makes a terrible mistake.
+Her baby is teething.
+Then Alwyn's best friend, Joe, comes to stay - and Bethan is forced to confront ideas she had never even guessed at and makes a terrible mistake.

 Bethan put Nye's plate on the table and craned her neck to peer past her husband and through the window.
 The farmyard, misty even though it was past noon, was empty apart from a few fowls.

 "He's run down the lane."
 Nye picked up his knife and fork.
 "We saw the post cart.
 Beats me what Alwyn and his pals find to write about."

 He began to eat, and Bethan covered the other plate and set it to warm on the side of the range.

 "I'm glad for him," she murmured.
 "They went through a lot.
 It's good for him to have someone who understands."